ssbc/ssb-db2/README.md

 Delete all messages of a specific feedId.
 Compared to `del` this method is safe to use.

+### publish(msg, cb)

+Convinience method for validating and adding a message to the database written by the feed running the secret-stack.

 ### add(msg, cb)

-Add a raw message (without id and timestamp) to the database.
+Validate and add a raw message (without id and timestamp) to the database.
 In the callback will be the stored message (id, timestamp, value = original message) or err.
-Please note this does not validate the message.

-### validateAndAdd(msg, cb)
+### addOOOStrictOrder(msg, cb)

-Works like `add` except the message will be validated first.
+Works quite similar to `add`.
 If the author is not yet known, the message is validated without checking if the previous link is correct, otherwise normal validation.
-This makes it possible to use for partial replication.
+This makes it possible to use for partial replication to add say latest 25 messages from a feed.

-### validateAndAddOOO(msg, cb)
+### addOOO(msg, cb)

-Same as `validateAndAdd` except this will never check the previous link.
+Validate without checking the previous link and add to db.
 Useful for partial replication.

 ### getStatus